yuval1121/Remote-Jobs-Proj/README.md

 ## How To Use

-To run this application, you'll need Docker installed on your computer.
+To run this application, you'll need Docker and Git installed on your computer. \
  From your command line:

 ```bash
 # Clone this repository